Why SWIR Band in Remote Sensing?

 SWIR Sensor vs Thermal Sensor:

-Thermal sensors are another important type of sensor as they can see heat and so use for thermal mapping.
-Instead of measuring the temperature of the air (as weather station do), they capture the ground heat.
-Thermal sensor capture imagery of warm object against a cool background and they do not provide good resolution (100 m in Landsat 8) imagery.
-Whereas SWIR sensors can have high resolution (30 m in Landsat 8, 3.7/7.5 meter in WorldView 3) and can actually identify what object is.
-They also pinpoint sites of active burning, detect hot spots and estimate of where the fire is burning the hottest, so that response efforts can be directed most efficiently.
+Thermal sensors are another important type of sensor as they can see heat and so are used for thermal mapping.
+Instead of measuring the temperature of the air (as weather stations do), they capture the ground heat.
+Thermal sensors capture imagery of warm objects against a cool background and they do not provide good resolution (100 m in Landsat 8) imagery.
+Whereas SWIR sensors can have high resolution (30 m in Landsat 8, 3.7/7.5 meter in WorldView 3) and can actually identify what an object is.
+They also pinpoint sites of active burning, detect hot spots and estimate of where the fire is burning the hottest so that response efforts can be directed most efficiently.

 Thermal infrared, or TIR bands of Landsat 8 satellite.
 Credit: USGS